CReynoso224/CSC395_Proj2_Fitness-Guru/README.md

 1. Install Docker and Docker Compose (if not already installed):

-Docker Installation Guide
+- look up Docker Installation Guide
-Docker Compose Installation Guide
+- look up Docker Compose Installation Guide

 2. Set Up Files:

-Ensure you have all files (app.py, index.html, and related assets) in the same directory with the Dockerfile and docker-compose.yml.
+- Ensure you have all files (app.py, index.html, and related assets) in the same directory with the Dockerfile and docker-compose.yml.
-Add Required Files:

 3. Set API Key:

-In your environment, set the CHATGPT_API_KEY using:
+- In your environment, set the CHATGPT_API_KEY using:

       export CHATGPT_API_KEY="your_openai_api_key"

 4. Start the Application:

-Run the following command in the project directory:
+- Run the following command in the project directory:

       docker-compose up

-Access the Application:
+5. Access the Application:

-Open your browser and navigate to http://localhost:5000.
+- Open your browser and navigate to http://localhost:5000.
-This will launch the Flask application alongside a PostgreSQL database, enabling the full functionality of the web app.
+- This will launch the Flask application alongside a PostgreSQL database, enabling the full functionality of the web app.

 ## Summary: